knjx547/patched_bunny/README.md

 !logout - log user out of pc
 ```

-more commands will be added soon.
+More commands will be added soon.
 I just don't know what to add.
-if you have any ideas message me on discord please.
+If you have any ideas message me on discord please.

-i will respond in a few days as this is my 2nd account.
+I will respond in a few days as this is my 2nd account.

-discord - miaa.kiss
+Discord - miaa.kiss